-To make his asbestos board rigid Hatschek played around with a number of binding agents, eventually settling on Portland cement.
+To make his asbestos board rigid, Hatschek played around with several binding agents, eventually settling on Portland cement.
 He ran the new product through his cardboard machines to fabricate thin sheets that were a strong and durable.

 Hatschek branded his asbestos cement Eternit from the Latin word for “everlasting” and obtained Austrian Patent Number 5970 for its sale.
 Asbestos cement revolutionized roofing around the world as the product was developed and improved.

-The materials and installation are not as inexpensive as vinyl, but is comparable to wood and delivers greater cost savings with less maintenance than other siding options over the course of its long life on the job.
+The materials and installation are not as inexpensive as vinyl but is comparable to wood and delivers greater cost savings with less maintenance than other siding options over the course of its long life on the job.